philipschielke/ruse/readme.md

 ##Introduction
 RUSE (RedUced SchemE) is a Scheme-like language loosely based on Scheme and Racket.
 This code implements a simple RUSE interpreter built on [ANTLR](http://antlr.org) and Java.
-The project is intended to be used as a programming in an introductory Programming Languages Course.
+The project is intended to be used as a programming project in an introductory Programming Languages Course.
 It gives students an opportunity to implement language features for a language with a simple syntax within a parser generator system.
 See the pdf file included in the repository for some sample student exercises.